Alioth4J/corneast/corneast-deploy/README.md

 #### Clusters
 Users can deploy any number of clusters according to their business, and custom the composition of a cluster as well.

-Here is an example of deploying **one** cluster.
-You may repeat this operation several times to deploy other clusters.
+Here is an example of deploying clusters.
+You may repeat the operation several times to deploy other clusters.
 Note that you need to use your own arguments in the following bash statements.

 > Please look into the config file of Redis sentinel (sentinel-*.conf), you have to change the real master ip in it.
 >